jax-ml/jax/docs/pytree_arguments.rst

 In JAX, a pytree is **a container of leaf elements and/or more pytrees**.
-Containers include lists, tuples, and dicts (JAX can be extended to consider other container types as pytrees, see the "JAX pytrees" notebook under "Advanced JAX Tutorials").
+Containers include lists, tuples, and dicts (JAX can be extended to consider other container types as pytrees, see the :doc:`notebooks/JAX_pytrees` notebook).
 A leaf element is anything that's not a pytree, e.g. an array.
-In other words, a pytree is just **a possibly-nested standard Python container**.
+In other words, a pytree is just **a possibly-nested standard or user-registered Python container**.
 If nested, note that the container types do not need to match.
 A single "leaf", i.e. a non-container object, is also considered a pytree.

 Example pytrees::